 - The new roommate grouping is made clear to the Office of Residential Life when submitting signed leases.

 - All students in the off-campus residence have already been accepted to live off campus through the lottery process.
+No additional students will be released to accommodate a lease.

 - No roommate groups exceed eight students

-Students who have questions about the expectations of the village and of Colgate of living in private, off-campus housing should talk with the Office of Residential Life before deciding to live in private, off-campus housing.
+Students who have questions about the expectations of the Village and of Colgate of living in private, off-campus housing should talk with the Office of Residential Life before deciding to live in private, off-campus housing.

 Revoking Off-Campus Residency Permissions